JeremieLitzler/journal/docs/2023/09/gardening-in-2022-2023/README.md

 ==January 1st, 2023==

 It is clearly over until the spring.
 Can't wait to pick those tender nettle for drying and soups.

+## Berries and trees

+==Sometimes before the end of the end of 2022==

+- I planted one apple tree, grown from a seed, with the raspberries.
+- It is a strong one and it will provide some shape in the future
+- The soil is rich there, so, with proper watering this summer, it should survive.
+It will be important to water it well because it's a young one.

+==February 12th, 2023==

+- We planted a cherry tree, grown from seed also, where we used to have a raised bed.
+  - I dug deep, so, like the apple tree, with proper watering this summer, it should survive.
+- We planted a kiwi vine (_Issai_) where we tried to grow a female kiwi vine in 2018.
+  - This one is self-reproducing so maybe, we will have fruits soon.
+- Finally, we planted a thornfree blackberry vine near the almond tree.
+The girls are excited!